dxos/dxos/apps/vuepress/docs/guide/tutorial/create-frame.md

 ---
-sidebar_position: 6
+position: 6
-sidebar_label: Create A Frame
+label: Create A Frame
 ---

 # Create A Frame